openvinotoolkit/openvino/inference-engine/README.md

 1. Set the `OpenCV_DIR` environment variable to the directory where the `OpenCVConfig.cmake` file of you custom OpenCV build is located.
 2. Disable the package automatic downloading with using the `-DENABLE_OPENCV=OFF` option for CMake-based build script for Inference Engine.

-## (Optional) Additional Installation Steps for the Intel Movidius Neural Compute Stick and Neural Compute Stick 2
+## <a name="optional-additional-installation-steps-for-the-intel-movidius-neural-compute-stick-and-neural-compute-stick-2"></a>(Optional) Additional Installation Steps for the Intel Movidius Neural Compute Stick and Neural Compute Stick 2

 > **NOTE**: These steps are only required if you want to perform inference on Intel® Movidius™ Neural Compute Stick or the Intel® Neural Compute Stick 2 using the Inference Engine MYRIAD Plugin.
 See also [Intel® Neural Compute Stick 2 Get Started](https://software.intel.com/en-us/neural-compute-stick/get-started)